 Revenue Support Grant (RSG).
-The general Government grant to local authorities.
-It is payable to all local authorities in support of expenditure in their area.
+The general Government grant to some local authorities.
+It can be payable to local authorities in support of expenditure in their area.

 Revised Estimates.
 The approved estimates for the current year as amended e.g. by supplementary estimates and virement.